 Forest Park High School Student Awarded STEM Scholarship

-“The awarding of this scholarship annually is only one way we can help make STEM-related careers more attractive and cultivate the passion those in our under served communities have in these areas,” stated CEO Brendan Sullivan.
-“In addition to this scholarship, we will continue to do our part ( or what we can) for our youth to help them pursue their interests in STEM.”
+“The awarding of this scholarship annually is only one way we can help make STEM-related careers more attractive and cultivate the passion those in our underserved communities have seen in these areas,” stated CEO Brendan Sullivan.
+“In addition to this scholarship, we will continue to do our part for our youth to help them pursue their interests in STEM.”

 The August, Miq’kya will begin her studies at North Carolina A&YT in pursuit of a degree in Computer Science.
 We are all excited for her.